sheygildas/-Lift-_and_Shift_Local_App_Setup_to_AWS/README.md

 ### :hammer_and_wrench: Build Autoscaling Group for Tomcat Instances

-- Let's stop our tomcat instance and create an AMI.
+- Let's stop our tomcat instance and create an `AMI`.

 ![Project Image](project-image-url)

- - Let's create a Launch template using the AMI created in above step for our autoscalling group.
+ - Let's create a `Launch template` using the AMI created in above step for our autoscalling group.

 ```sh